-The Victorian Department of Health is currently funding registrations for clinicians who work in Victorian Area Mental Health Service clinical Infant, Child, Youth, and Family Mental Health services (i.e. CAMHS/CYMHS).
+The Victorian Department of Health is currently funding registrations for clinicians who work in Victorian Area Mental Health Service clinical Infant, Child, Youth, and Family Mental Health services (e.g. CAMHS/CYMHS).

-This is available ONLY to Victorian Area Mental Health Services: clinical Infant, Child, and Youth Mental Health.
+This is available ONLY to Victorian Area Mental Health Services: clinical Infant, Child, Youth, and Family Mental Health.

 The workforce development program complements existing professional and practice development provided by mental health services and contributes to staff individual development plans.
 Training will be delivered at no cost to services or participants (fees may apply for non-attendance).